 - If disability needs change while abroad, students should notify their disability specialist on their home campus and DIS to promptly to discuss options.
 Not all needs will be able to be accommodated

 The Student’s Home School

 - Discuss study abroad and accommodation requests with the student.
 Even if students feel that little or no accommodation is needed, help them think about how the new environment and culture affect their accommodation needs as well as their personal planning considerations

 - Provide documentation of the student’s registered disability and detailed accommodations the student receives on campus as well as any thoughts as to accommodations necessary abroad

 - Be prepared to address the associated financials related to accommodations

-- Keep an open-mind and lines of communication: What is considered standard in the U.S. may not be available overseas.
+- Keep an open-mind and lines of communication: What is considered standard in the U.S. may not be available abroad.
 When a particular accommodation is not available, be creative and open to different solutions.
 Also, DIS may need more information about a disability than would normally be disclosed to a professor because DIS is considering the comprehensive life of the student while abroad and not just academics

 - Receive a student’s accommodation request

 - Communicate with the student and home university to discuss requests including possible alternatives for those that are not reasonable or possible

 - Approach requests objectively — disclose the realities of the program location and program structure including both the good and bad — and keep an open mind